Mike Harmon Racing: Car No. 47 history

-Though MHR and RWR ended its partnership, the team decided to continue running two cars for the 2020 NXS season.
+In 2020, MHR and RWR ended its partnership, the team decided to continue running two cars for the 2020 NXS season.
 The car was renumbered to No. 47, the inverse of their No. 74 entry.

 NASCAR veteran Joe Nemechek handled a majority of the driving duties for the car in the first one-third of the season, while Kyle Weatherman drove a majority of the races in the last two-thirds.
 Additionally, Bayley Currey, Tim Viens, and Josh Reaume, drove races for the entry.
 The team finished 34th in owner points.